 Some experts recommend incorporating the following foods for joint health into your diet:

-- Aim to eat 9 or more servings of vegetables and fruits every day.
+- Aim to eat nine or more servings of vegetables and fruits every day.
 The antioxidants in fruits and veggies can help maintain healthy joints.
-Broccoli, spinach, kale, oranges, cherries, blueberries and limes are all great choices!
+Broccoli, spinach, kale, oranges, cherries, blueberries, and limes are all great choices!
 Remember the more colorful the vegetable or fruit, the more antioxidants it will contain.

 - Drink a cup or two of green tea daily!
 Green tea contains a compound called epigallocatechin-3-gallate (EGCG), and research has shown that drinking green tea may reduce inflammation and joint damage.